jackmuva/vimnotion/README.md

 - normie view (not vimnotion)
 - create teams
 - extensabiity with hotkeys for apis
-- websockets for collaboration
-  - but also multi-tab/window behavior
 - router for vimnotion versions
 - version history
   - trash